How to check Office 365 service health

 How to check service health

 People who are assigned the global admin or service administrator role can view service health.
 To allow Exchange, SharePoint, and Skype for Business admins to view service health, they must also be assigned the Service admin role.
+For more information about roles that can view service health, see About admin roles.

 You can also use the Office 365 Admin app on your mobile device to view Service health, which is a great way to stay current with push notifications.